Skip to content

 This produces generic, “AI-looking” video.
 The model has no physical parameters to work with — “cinematic” means nothing specific.

-Fabric enriches every b-roll prompt with five layers of physical description:
+Fabric enriches every b-roll prompt with a 7-element formula of physical description:

 85mm portrait lens, slow deliberate push-in.